 - Peel a small ginger and finely grate.

-- In a small bowl, whisk the olive oil, plum sauce, tamarind paste and grated ginger until well combined.
+- In a small mixing bowl, whisk the olive oil, plum sauce, tamarind paste and grated ginger until well combined.

 - Repeat this process with the remaining ingredients on top.